Alger Family Faculty Award

 Ford Faculty Award

 Jacob (’84) and Jane (’84) Ford established the Jacob and Jane Ford Faculty Support Award in the fall of 2012.
 This endowment was established to recognize excellence in teaching and/or research, with an emphasis on faculty who integrate their teaching and scholarship to benefit JMU students and the learning process.
 In consultation with the Academic Council, it was decided the award should recognize an exceptional mid-career faculty member.
-The first award will be announced in the spring of 2014 for the 2014-2015 academic year.
+The first award was awarded in the spring of 2014 for the 2014-2015 academic year.

 Goodman Faculty Award